Soundproof curtains can be a cheap, quick and effective soundproofing solution.

 However, curtains alone are never going to completely soundproof a window because they are not sealed and air can pass through and around them with ease but they can make a difference.

 Curtains are good at deflecting sound, if you have an echoey room and you want to reduce the echo then using insulated curtains is an excellent way to achieve that.

 If you buy a good quality acoustic curtain and do everything you can to install it in a way which covers your window as effectively as possible then they can make a difference, particularly with airborne background noises.

 If you live above a nightclub or next to a live music venue then soundproof curtains are unfortunately unlikely to make a noticeable difference, you should instead consider installing soundproof glass or soundproofing your window.

-If you are still looking for a curtain which will help make those background noises in your home fade away a bit then have a look through some of our reviews of the best ones below.
+If you are still looking for a curtain that will help make those background noises in your home fade away a bit then have a look through some of our reviews of the best ones below.